Fellows of the Pediatric Pharmacy Association (FPPA)

-The FPPAG Recognition Program shall be conducted under the general authority of the PPAG Board of Directors.
+The FPPA Recognition Program shall be conducted under the general authority of the PPA Board of Directors.
 The Board shall approve all regulations pertaining to the operation of the Recognition Program.

-The program shall be administered by the FPPAG Recognition Committee, which shall be appointed by the Board of Directors, and shall have the following specific responsibilities, with respect to the FPPAG Program:
+The program shall be administered by the FPPA Recognition Committee, which shall be appointed by the Board of Directors, and shall have the following specific responsibilities, with respect to the FPPA Program:

 - to review and approve recognition eligibility criteria and, in general, to provide quality assurance for the program;

-- to approval or not approve candidates for recognition as Fellows.
+- to approve or not approve candidates for recognition as Fellows.